franklinchou/learnings/scala/monads.md

 which takes the value inside a monad, applies some function (that maps an unlifted type to another unlifted type) and re-packs the result inside the monad; and
 3. `flatMap`, which has a signature, `flatMap[M[_], A, B](a: M[A])(f: A => M[B]): M[B]`,
-which takes the value inside a monad, applies a function that is "context aware", i.e., the "packing" is done by the function.
+which takes the value inside a monad and applies a function that is "context aware", i.e., the "packing" is done by the function.

 NOTE: Using monads to enforce control flow.
 There is an ordering of operations on `map` and repeated operations of `map` create a control structure.
 One use of monads is to "glue" together pure functions with special purpose control flow.